isaiah2k/phase-1-Project/Readme.md

 ### Step 6: Run live-server

-**9.** After installing live-server, you can launch it in another terminal by going to the phase-1-Project directory and typing:
+**9.** After installing live-server, you can launch it in the same terminal in step 5 by going to the phase-1-Project directory and typing:
    - `live-server`

 **10.** live-server should automatically open the app in your default browser.
 If for some reason it doesn't, manually visit http://127.0.0.1:8080 or http://localhost:8080 in your browser.